craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 ### Overhead
 What about taxes?
 Work animals?
 Buildings?
 Productions?

+Taxes are payed by the Clans.
+Clans have individual tax regimes, using different methods to calculate the correct figures, but most commoners end up paying about one-fifth of their profit to their Clan.
+The Clans then each turn and pay the King, about one-sixth of *their* profit.
+These tax collections happen every ten years, and are enforced by mundane tax collectors that quote figures based on what they can observe.
+Most folks attempt to cheat the collectors, leading to the low figures seen above.
+This crime is considered minor and is punished by fine, leading to someone who gets caught paying closer to one-third of their profit from this ten year period.

 ### Cutting Corners
 How do people make ends meet?
 How do people value their luxuries?

+Recovering from loss is difficult in Actstow.
+If one does not produce enough food or ore or gem or smith'd, one does not have many manners of recovery other than those they develop for themselves.

+The most common of these methods is tax evasion.
+Most citizens of Actstow keep a hidden compartment or room for their most valued possessions, including (when the tax collector comes) work-stations, tools, fine furniture and clothing, and food preserves.

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?